Learning Graph Laplacian with MCP: Inexact Proximal DCA for

-\subsection{Convergence analysis of the inexact proximal DCA}
+\subsection{Convergence Analysis of the Inexact Proximal DCA}

 In this section, we prove that the limit point of the sequence generated by our inexact proximal DCA (Algorithm~\ref{alg-mm}) will converge to a critical point of the non-convex problem \eqref{cgl-mcp2}.
-We can rewrite our problem in the form:
+We also establish the sequential convergence and convergence rate results under additional assumptions.
+Although there exist convergence results of d.c. algorithms, we delicately designed proximal terms and stopping conditions in our framework which may be different from existing works.
+Therefore we give a complete proof of convergence here.
+We can rewrite our problem in the form

 where $h$ is defined in \eqref{dc-P} and

 Here $\delta(\cdot\,|\,C)$ denotes the indicator function of any convex set $C$.
 The function $g$ is lower semi-continuous (l.s.c) and convex, and the function $h$ is continuously differentiable and convex.
 A point $w$ is said to be a critical point of \eqref{cgl-mcp3} if